thingsdb/ThingsDocs/v0/content/watching/node-status.md

 ---
 title: "node-status"
-weight: 186
+weight: 187
 ---

-The body of a *Node Status* notification contains only a string value.
+The body of a *Node Status* event contains only a string value.
 This string may be one of the following:

 String | Description